xgr19/Dryad/README.md

   -- first_soft_pruned_tree.json (the original trained ODT)
   -- x_test.pkl and y_test.pkl (input samples and their labels for testing a pruned ODT)

--- install_process.py (the progressive search and compiler for the OpenMesh switch) -- prune_util.py (helpful functions to conduct pruning, and loading model/test data, etc.)
+-- main.py (main function for training ODT with soft and hard pruning) -- install_process.py (the progressive search and compiler for the OpenMesh switch) -- prune_util.py (helpful functions to conduct pruning, and loading model/test data, etc.)